Logo

 The Maritimes – Canada’s smallest provinces

-Three small provinces in eastern Canada are called Maritimes: Nova Scotia, New Brunswick and Prince Edward Island.
+Three small provinces in eastern Canada are called the Maritimes: Nova Scotia, New Brunswick and Prince Edward Island.
 Together with Newfoundland and Labrador, they are also called Atlantic Provinces due to their geographical location.

 Our journey begins in Halifax, the largest city in the Maritimes; you should allow at least one day for your visit.
-We leave the area along the south coast; our first destination is Taylor Head Provincial Park, where we find an interesting hiking trail.
+We leave the area along the south coast; first destination is Taylor Head Provincial Park, where we walk an interesting hiking trail.
 At Sherbrooke we turn north and reach the bridge to Cape Breton Island.
 In Baddeck we visit the Alexander Graham Bell National Historic Museum; the exhibition vividly explains how Bell invented the telephone.

 Route Description